Frequently Asked Questions

 The club also has a lot of informally organised trips, heading to wherever the weather looks most promising.
 The best thing to do is to come along to Mile End/Palm Tree on Wednesday evenings, and meet and get to know other members.

-Trips are also organised through the e-mail chat list.
+Trips are also organised through the our chat forum.